Encrypt data with a password in Go

 Password

-.
-However, our password likely isn’t going to be 32 bytes.
-So we need to transform our password to a suitable key
+key.
+However, our password likely isn’t going to be 32

-Typically in a KDF we have a password
+Typically in a KDF we have a password, a

 In this example we’ll be using scrypt, so let’s see how we can implement that into our program.